gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 :switch:`-gnatJ`
   Relaxed elaboration checking mode enabled

-  When this switch is in effect, GNAT will not process certain scenarios resulting in a more permissive elaboration model.
+  When this switch is in effect, GNAT will not process certain scenarios, resulting in a more permissive elaboration model.
 Note that this may eliminate some diagnostics and run-time checks.